Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 Serialization Avro or Protobuf Avro Protobuf (smallest size)

-Flink’s default Java serialization is slow and produces large state snapshots.
-For production CEP pipelines, register your event types with Flink’s type system or use efficient serialization:
+Flink’s default Java serialisation is slow and produces large state snapshots.
+For production CEP pipelines, event types should be registered with Flink’s type system or serialised efficiently:

 // Register types for efficient serialization